paulaoak/quaketools/README.md

 from, estimate and evaluate common models used in statistical seismology.

-Minor changes of the functions from the initial package include allowing input parameters for the dgpd, pgpd, qgpd and rgpd to be of different lengths, where shorter vectors are recycled, as in the stats::norm functions.

 ## Installation

 You can install the development version of quaketools from